flatrick/troubleshooting/SysInternals/ProcMon.md

   * Total amount of CPU time spent in either **User Time** or **Kernel Time**
   * **Network response time/bandwidth** by looking at **duration time** for a operation of X amount of bytes
   * Stack traces for every captured event (so you can see which context an application has spent the majority of it's time with)
-* It will let you see which parts of the registry the application(s) has touched in any way
+* It will let you see which parts of the registry the application(s) has worked with
+  * if the key(s) existed to begin with
+  * if any keys were updated, created, read or deleted
-* It will let you see which files the application(s) has touched in any way
+* It will let you see which files the application(s) has worked with
+  * if the file(s) existed to begin with
+  * if any files were updated, created, read or deleted
 * It will give you a crude understanding of what network access the application(s) made
   * Amount of data transferred in both directions
   * If a connection was successful or not